javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 It is not convenient to use an object here, because it provides no methods to manage the order of elements.
 We can’t insert a new property “between” the existing ones.
 Objects are just not meant for such use.

-There exists a special data structure, named `Array`, to store ordered collections.
+There exists a special data structure named `Array`, to store ordered collections.

 ## Declaration